brendawafula/brenda-portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Steps to create your own copy
+1. Open the folder in windows explorer
+2. Click on view and tick show hidden files
+3. Delete the .git folder